On Solomonoff Induction in Large Language Models and the Limits of Self-Improving: The Singularity Is Not Near Without Symbolic Model Synthesis: Abstract

 \section{Abstract}

-We formalise recursive self-training in Large Language Models (LLMs) and Generative AI as a discrete-time dynamical system and prove that, as training data become increasingly self-generated ($\alpha_t \to 0$), the system undergoes inevitably degenerative dynamics.
-We derive two fundamental failure modes: (1) \textit{Entropy Decay}, where finite sampling effects cause a monotonic loss of distributional diversity (mode collapse), and (2) \textit{Variance Amplification}, where the loss of external grounding causes the model's representation of truth to drift as a random walk, bounded only by the support diameter.
-We show these behaviours are not contingent on architecture but are consequences of distributional learning on finite samples.
-We further argue that Reinforcement Learning with imperfect verifiers suffers similar semantic collapse.
-To overcome these limits, we propose a path involving symbolic regression and program synthesis guided by Algorithmic Probability.
-The Coding Theorem Method (CTM) allows for identifying generative mechanisms rather than mere correlations, escaping the data-processing inequality that binds standard statistical learning.
-We conclude that while purely distributional learning leads to model collapse, hybrid neurosymbolic approaches offer a coherent framework for sustained self-improvement.\\
+We formalise recursive self-training in Large Language Models (LLMs) and Generative AI as a discrete-time dynamical system.
+We prove that if the proportion of exogenous, externally grounded signal $\alpha_t$ vanishes asymptotically ($\alpha_t \to 0$), the system undergoes degenerative dynamics.
+We derive two fundamental failure modes: (1) \textit{Entropy Decay}, where finite sampling effects induce monotonic loss of distributional diversity, and (2) \textit{Variance Amplification}, where the absence of persistent grounding causes distributional drift via a random-walk mechanism.
+These behaviours are architectural invariants of distributional learning on finite samples.
+We show that the collapse results apply specifically to closed-loop density matching without persistent external signal.
+Systems with non-vanishing exogenous grounding fall outside this regime.
+However, mainstream Singularity, AGI, and ASI narratives typically posit systems that become increasingly autonomous and require little to no human or external intervention for self-improvement.
+In that autonomy regime, the vanishing-signal condition is satisfied, and collapse follows under KL-based objectives.
+To overcome these limits, we propose neurosymbolic integration based on algorithmic probability and program synthesis.
+The Coding Theorem Method (CTM) enables identification of generative mechanisms rather than mere correlations, escaping the distribution-only constraints that bind standard statistical learning.
+We conclude that fully autonomous recursive density matching leads to degenerative fixed points, whereas externally anchored or mechanism-based approaches operate under fundamentally different asymptotic dynamics.\\

 \textbf{Keywords}: Large Language Models (LLMs), Model Collapse, Recursive Self-Improvement, Entropy Decay, Coding Theorem Method, Algorithmic Information Dynamics.